 There's Still No Big Gap Between Images and HTML Ads

-Despite responsive HTML ads being easier to handle with their "one size fits all" approach, they are not radically prevalent globally yet (54%) compared to standard “media” ads including static or animated images (46%).
+Despite responsive HTML ads being easier to handle with their "one size fits all" approach and considered more efficient in terms of CTR, CPC and CPA, they are not radically prevalent globally yet (54%) compared to standard “media” ads including static or animated images (46%).

 Looking at certain niches more closely, we can notice that only Retail Trade and Education industries are dominated by media ads (68% and 65%), while in other categories the distribution is almost equal.

 According to our analysis, the most frequently seen size in 2017 doesn’t correspond to the top performing ad sizes (300x250 and 336x280) identified by Google.
 728x90 (leaderboard) was absolutely the most popular ad size in all countries and industries, leaving other formats far behind.

 Now it's time to explore the entire infographic!

 What Does It Mean To You As a Marketer?